rolwin100/wallet-repo/README.md

 npm install
 ```

-## Configure environment for Backend
+## Configure environment for Backend & frontend

 ### Backend env configuration

 Create a `.env` file inside apps/backend folder and set environment variables found in the `apps/backend/.env.example` file.

 The backend is written with nestjs.
 The reason for this is nestjs has few cool out of the box features and the scafolding becomes easy.
+We are using postgresql for the database and Typeorm or the ORM.

 ### Frontend env configuration